thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 Besides data verifications at the database-level described above, you can also automate the process of **test data provisioning**.
 Let's say your UI tests are data-driven - repeating the same steps but with different parameters every time, e.g. different employee records, different sales regions, etc. To feed that test data or a subset of it to those data-driven tests, you'll need to prepare a dataset beforehand and store them somewhere.
 Manually provisioning test data for every test run is not ideal.
 Automate it.

-> Tip: There is a free online tool that helps you "randomize" and generate a realistic dataset for your testing purpose in case you cannot access the real data in the database.
+> **Tip:** There is a free online tool that helps you "randomize" and generate a realistic dataset for your testing purpose in case you cannot access the real data in the database.
 Check it out at [www.generatedata.com](www.generatedata.com).
->
-> DISCLAIMER: I'm no affiliate with this tool and the company behind it.
-No commission for referring the tool whatsoever.

 The picture below shows some options that you can control on [generatedata.com](generatedata.com).
 For instance, you can define a column "Employee Name" and let the tool randomly pick realistic-sounding names like John Doe and Marry Anne.